-Developing facilities and managing public use activities while protecting natural resources and providing for public safety may require limits on access to some open space lands.
-Areas found to be vital wildlife or plant habitats are designated as refuge areas, and in these areas access will be severely restricted.
-In addition to protection of sensitive natural resources, factors that may delay or limit access include the carrying capacity of the land, geologic features, restoration efforts, the ability to plan and implement trails, parking, restrooms, mapboards and signs, and identification and mitigation of potential safety hazards.
-10
+Developing facilities and managing public use activities while protecting natural resources and open space values and providing for public safety may require limits on access to some open space lands.
+Areas found to be vital wildlife or plant habitats are designated as conservation management units, and in these areas access will be severely restricted or limited.
+In addition to protection of sensitive natural resources, factors that may delay or limit access include agricultural use, the carrying capacity of the land, geologic features, restoration efforts, and the ability to plan and implement trails, parking, restrooms, map boards, signs, fencing and identification and mitigation of potential safety hazards.11

-Because of the District's commitment to maximum open space preservation efforts, expenditure guidelines will be established for the amount of funding available for recreational improvement projects and restoration activities.11
+Because of the District's commitment to maximum open space preservation efforts, the District relies heavily on dedicated capital funding sources, including grant funds, to complete recreational improvement projects and restoration activities.

 Agricultural, residential, and other limited revenue producing uses of the land may limit public access in certain areas.
 Where appropriate, access may be provided on a permit basis.
 The District strives to provide public access to its lands to everyone, regardless of place of residence, physical abilities, or economic status.
 (See Access Plan for Persons with Disabilities).

-Recreational Use and Improvements
+Use and Improvements

 c.
-Improvements on District lands are generally limited to facilities (i.e. parking areas, trails and patrol roads, restrooms, mapboards, and signs) for low-intensity recreational uses.
-Low-intensity recreation avoids concentration of use, significant alteration of the land, and significant impact on the natural resources or on the appreciation of nature.^{12, 13}
+Improvements on District lands are generally limited to facilities (e.g. parking areas, trails and patrol roads, restrooms, map boards, fencing, and signs) for low-intensity recreational uses.
+Low-intensity recreation avoids concentration of use, significant alteration of the land, and significant impact on the natural resources or on the appreciation of nature or on working agricultural lands.
+12,13